1.

 A:

-For an occupant staying in the same hotel for 28 consecutive nights or more (even if there is a room change), the case will be regarded as long-term accommodation.
+For an occupant staying in the same hotel for not less than 28 consecutive nights (even if there is a room change), the case will be regarded as long-term accommodation.
 If the hotel provides both short-term and long-term accommodation, the accommodation charges for long-term accommodation are not subject to HAT.
 Hotels must keep the accommodation information and records of the occupants for at least 6 years for future inspection by the IRD.

 10.